lorig135/docsstyleguide/MinimalWritingStyle.md

 - Passive voice: The startup.sh script enables you to specify the following elements of a running instance.
 - Active voice: The startup.sh script lets you specify the following elements of a running instance.
 - Note that sometimes passive voice is unavoidable.

-Notice that we do not use infinitives in headings.
-The reason for this is the language of search queries.
-W We hope that using this language will also improve our findability.
-Also note that titles and the paragraphs of each topic type can include a tooltip, a collapse, or a link for users who want more

 Use fewer words, as they reduce cognitive load and the wall of text:
 - Ex.: After installation steps are complete, it is recommended that the installer ZIP and the created installation folders and files be removed from the server.